blUeBUg200/soc-operations/README.md

 - Industry
 - Available Technology
 - Geographical Location

-- Targetted
+The output of this stage will produce adversary list from whom we will defend our network.

+> Say for example out out has given APT29 and APT 30 as our adversary.

 For more details on threat modeling refer [Threat Modeling](https://redcanary.com/blog/threat-modeling/)

 ### Age:II.M2 - Intelligence driven Analytics
-From the previous stage (Age:II.M1) output we have compiled a threat model and it contains below threat groups,
+From the previous stage (Age:II.M1) output we have compiled a TTP map for the adversaries,
 - APT 29 [Matrix](https://github.com/blUeBUg200/soc-operations/blob/main/APT29.svg)
 - APT 30 [Matrix](https://github.com/blUeBUg200/soc-operations/blob/main/APT30.svg)

-The combination of TTP for both the threat groups can be compiled with the help of MITRE Navigator and the output will look something like [this](https://github.com/blUeBUg200/soc-operations/blob/main/APT_Combined.svg)
+The combination of TTP by both threat groups is compiled with the help of MITRE Navigator and the output will look something like [this](https://github.com/blUeBUg200/soc-operations/blob/main/APT_Combined.svg)

 No we have list of TTPs for which we need to create detection usecases.

 There are plenty of resources which will help building the usecase repositiory.
 Listing few sites for reference,

 - [Redcanary](https://redcanary.com/threat-detection-report/threats/)
 - [Sigma](https://github.com/SigmaHQ/sigma/tree/master/rules)

-### Age:II.M3 - Risk Remediation Analysis
+### Age:II.M3 - Risk Remediation Analysis**

-During this stage we will analyze the list of security controls which will be useful in defending against the adversary TTPs that we care about.
+During this stage we will analyze the list of security controls which will be helpful in defending against the adversary TTPs(in our case APT29 and APT30).
 Upon research, I found MITRE Engenuity [security-stack-mapping](https://github.com/center-for-threat-informed-defense/security-stack-mappings) for Azure and AWS.
-However, this is still a research topic for me wherein I looking for something more similar to Engenuity project for on-premise IT environment.
-If you know any references, kindly share your inputs through my email ID listed at the end of the page.
+However, this is still a research topic for me wherein I am looking for something more similar to Engenuity project for on-premise IT environment.
+If you know any references, kindly share your inputs through [email](kaviarasan1195@gmail.com)

 ## Age III